Claremont, California: Post-secondary

 Private educational institutions host approximately 6,500 students every year from across the country and around the world.
 The Claremont Colleges, a consortium of seven schools of higher education, include five undergraduate institutions—Pomona College (founded in 1887), Scripps College (1926), Claremont McKenna College (1946), Harvey Mudd College (1955), and Pitzer College (1963)—and two graduate institutions—Claremont Graduate University (1925) and the Keck Graduate Institute of Applied Life Sciences (1997).
 All of these schools are consistently rated among the best in the nation.

 Just north of Foothill Boulevard is the college-owned Robert J. Bernard Field Station, which preserves natural coastal sage scrub on its property.
 Claremont Lincoln University shares some resources with the Claremont Colleges, but is a separate entity.
-Claremont School of Theology is a school of theology formerly affiliated with the Claremont Colleges.
-In May 2023, the school moved from its Claremont campus to the Westwood Methodist Church in Los Angeles.
+After leaving the University of Southern California, the Claremont School of Theology moved to Claremont in 1957.
+After financial struggles and a transition to online education, the school attempted to sell part of its campus, prompting a dispute with the Claremont Colleges over the sale of the land.
+After an almost decade long legal battle, the Claremont School of Theology moved to Westwood Methodist Church in Los Angeles in 2023 and sold its campus to The Claremont Colleges Services in 2024.